seankwalker/cpsc-490/README.md

 `vagrant halt`

 #### Using Vagrant and Docker

+Vagrant can be configured by editing `Vagrantfile`, if so desired.

 The VM can now be accessed by running `vagrant ssh`. `ssh` will enter in the same directory, but running in the Ubuntu VM.